 GHC/CHC breaks ground on the Joseph P. Sullivan Outpatient Center of Excellence for TB and AIDS Care of Children at the Khmer-Soviet Friendship Hospital, Phnom Penh's largest public hospital.
 Renovation and modernization of the existing children's ward and addition of a new outpatient wing are all supported by a gift from Jeanne Sullivan in memory of her husband, a long-time CHC supporter and tireless advocate for refugees and human rights.

 In Phnom Penh, GHC/CHC takes charge of outpatient care for nearly 300 HIV-positive children from the Maryknoll Missionaries and from the departing Médecins Sans Frontières.

-GHC/CHC develops a new model for treating multi-drug resistant TB (MDR-TB) in hospitals and in the community.
-Working with the Cambodian government, the GHC/CHC obtains free medicines from the World Health Organization and UNITAID and sets a goal of universal access to MDR-TB treatment in Cambodia.
+GHC/CHC develops a new model for treating drug-resistant TB in hospitals and in the community.
+Working with the Cambodian government, the GHC/CHC obtains free medicines from the World Health Organization and UNITAID and sets a goal of universal access to drug-resistant TB treatment in Cambodia.